Georgemag121/Causal_Shiny/README.md

 # Causal Inference R-Shiny
 This RShiny application aims to simplify the process of conducting Causal Inference using BART (Bayesian Additive regression Trees).
+You can find a verion of the application [here](https://a3sr.shinyapps.io/causal/)

 ## What It Does
 * Allows options of different methods on propensity scores, treatment variables, and response variables